2.1

 Over the years, I have attended countless yoga classes–and having taught quite a few myself, I can’t help but wonder: what makes a good yoga teacher?
 Is it flexibility?
 Strength?
 Stamina?
 Does it matter if you can do Headstand or Handstand?

 Is it necessary to know the Sanskrit names of all the postures?
 Ultimately, I believe it’s more about being a good teacher than about being able to stand on your head—although the latter helps.
-While some of the best yoga teachers I’ve had happened to have impressive physical skills, others were ordinary humans, like myself, with rather limited strength and flexibility.
+While some of the best yoga teachers I’ve had happened to have impressive physical skills, others were ordinary humans with rather limited strength and flexibility.

 I love teaching yoga because I know how transformative the practice can be.
 I started practising regularly just before hitting 30, initially in order to correct a bad posture caused by many years of piano practice, as well as computer work, but I soon noticed how I benefited from the practice mentally and emotionally as much as I did on a physical level.